ksalzke/delegation-omnifocus-plugin/README.md

    * note is a link to the original task in the format `[FOLLOWUPON: omnifocus///task/taskid]`

 Note that the parent sequential action group is created so that the 'waiting for' task only becomes available after the follow-up task has been completed (or dropped or deleted), even in a parallel project or single-action list.

-# Functions

-This plugin also contains the following function within the `delegationLib` library:

 ## noteFollowUp